Translation

 Career relevance

-If you wish to pursue a career as a translator, be it as an in-house or freelance translator, this masters degree will equip you with necessary professional skills and familiarity with the professional tools needed in this fast-moving field.
+If you wish to pursue a career as a translator, be it as an in-house or freelance translator, this masters degree will equip you with the necessary professional skills and familiarity with the professional tools needed in this fast-moving field.
 You will also acquire a raft of highly valued transferable communication and collaborative skills such as peer reviewing and team working, which are useful in a range of occupations in the communications sector.

-If you are aiming for an academic career in higher education, this qualification will provide a route towards the higher level research qualification (PhD or EdD), essential for such a career.
-A Masters degree can help to enhance your career prospects as a teacher in secondary, further and higher education.
+If you are aiming for an academic career in higher education, this qualification will provide a route towards the higher-level research qualification (PhD or EdD), essential for such a career.
+A masters degree can help to enhance your career prospects as a teacher in secondary, further and higher education.

 Careers and Employability Services have more information on how OU study can improve your employability.